eonil/TCPIPSocket.Swift/README.md

 -	No DNS resolution.
 Do it yourself if you need it.

 -	No any other socket mode.
 Strictly only for TCP/IP.
-No UDP, no raw, and no any other protocols I have never heard of its name in recent 10 years...
+No UDP, no raw, and no any other protocol I never have heard of its name in recent 10 years...